United Technologies Corp. (UTX). Below are some highlights from the above linked analysis:

 Conclusion: UTX did not earn any Stars in the Fair Value section, earned two Stars in the Dividend Analytical Data section and did not earn any Stars in the Dividend Income vs. MMA section for a total of two Stars.
 This quantitatively ranks UTX as a 2-Star Weak stock.

 UTX’s product leadership along with management's commitment to shareholders has produced a wide-moat.
 Over the last ten years, the company has shown steady growth in both earnings and dividends.
-UTX has a strong balance sheet with 29% debt to total capital and an excellent free cash flow payout of 33%.
+UTX has a strong balance sheet with 39% debt to total capital and an excellent free cash flow payout of 43%.
+The company is flourishing from lucrative contracts for jet engine replacements and demand for helicopters in.
+UTX is investing heavily in technological innovation to come up with new products to fend competition.

 Disclaimer: Material presented here is for informational purposes only.
 The above quantitative stock analysis, including the Star rating, is mechanically calculated and is based on historical information.
 The analysis assumes the stock will perform in the future as it has in the past.
 This is generally never true.
 Before buying or selling any stock you should do your own research and reach your own conclusion.
 See my Disclaimer for more information.